 The results of a first evaluation study, however, indicate that several issues needed to be adjusted.
 Based on these results as well as a revisitation of the original GCM data and a literature review, the framework has been improved and the next version of the framework was developed.
 The EFLA is now split in two parts: one for learners and one for teachers as different stakeholders have different points of view on learning analytics issues and thus need to be addressed differently.

 The framework now consists of four sections for the two stakeholder groups: data aspects, awareness, reflection and impact.
 Each section is then validated with three aspects that are adapted to the stakeholder’s point of view.
 The figure below shows the four sections and their indicators.
-The results of another series of evaluations are currently being analysed to further improve the framework.

 After an evaluation within an online course and an experts workshop, the framework has been improved again.
 The third version still consists of four sections but the questions have been further refined.